-Taking multiple steps to ensure optimal health of your children is one of the major responsibilities that parenting entails.
+Taking multiple steps to ensure the optimal health of your children is one of the major responsibilities that parenting entails.
 This can be made easy by informing yourself on the various indicators that can give more information about the diseases your child is likely to develop.
 This will allow you to take better care of your little one’s eyes and approach an ophthalmologist if necessary, at the earliest.
-The following list of eight most important pieces of information you must know about your child’s health are presented below for your reference.
+The following list of the eight most important pieces of information you must know about your child’s health are presented below for your reference.

 The first advice given to all parents by their children’s doctor is that the first eye examination must take place at six months of age.
 This will help identify any major birth defects or issues that arise in the baby as they start to explore the world.
 This timeline is necessary to follow for regular eye examinations as at these points in time, major changes take place within the child’s brain and body.

 These growth stages can affect and impact the child’s eyes in a negative manner which can be prevented by doing such regular exams.
 The next one must be conducted at the age of three years, followed by every two years’ time period till they turn 18.